University Police is proud to sponsor the University Police Student Assistant (UPSA) program.

 Become a UPSA

 Registered Buffalo State students who have completed one semester or more are eligible to apply to be a UPSA.
-For more information, call (716) 878-6612 or visit Chase Hall 110 for an application.
+Applicants must have a minimum 2.75 grade point average, and will be asked for a letter of reference.
+For more information, call (716) 878-6612 or visit Chase Hall 119 for an application.

 The UPSA program coordinator's office is located in Chase Hall 119.
 Requests for special events, questions regarding UPSA services, and employment application forms are just a few of the many daily tasks required of the program coordinators.
 Questions or concerns about the program can be made at (716) 878-6612.